 - Core objectives of the categories that apply to the land - Crown reserve purpose - LEP and any other applicable Environmental Planning Instruments - Applicable master plans, asset management plans and any subsequent detailed design plans.

-Consistent with the objectives of this PoM, development activities must also include sustainable initiatives and measures, where feasible
+Consistent with the objectives of this PoM, development activities must also include sustainable initiatives and measures, where feasible provided the appropriate procedural rights as required under the Native Title Act 1993.

 Native Title and Public Works